Aquinas' First Way: Unmoved Mover

 Aquinas' argument relies on the distinction between act and potency.

 The problem arises when we consider Aquinas' argument in the context of eternalism.
 If all times are equally real, then change would not be some "actualization of potential".
-This would unermine the entire underlying metaphysical framework of Aquinas' argument.
+Instead, change is just a variance in an object along the time dimension.
+At all times, the object is equally real and "actual".

+The distinction presupposes pluralism about being.
 Aquinas' argument seems to rely on a kind of pluralism, suggesting that there are different kinds of beings.
-This is a controversial view, and many philosophers reject it due to the following reasons:
+This is a controversial view, and many philosophers reject it.

 Existential Inertia